jeremyButtler/alnSeq/README.md

   There is no filter, so this will print out everything that is at or above -min-score.
 This includes duplicate scores.

+## My memory efficient Waterman

+The more memory efficient Waterman is slow, but it also uses memory in linear time.
+It is like the alternative alignment step (-query-ref-scan), except that it is designed to work on a single directional row.
+It returns the best score, start of the alignment, and the end of the alignment.
+I then use the Hirschberg to find the best alignment.
+This means for time you have to pay the time cost of the alternative alignment step and the Hirschberg.

+This still needs some debugging.

 ## Some light benchmarking